 The Clinical Psychology Ph.D. program seeks to train professionals with a broad knowledge of scientific psychology who will be skilled clinicians.
 The program’s educational philosophy is to produce scientist/practitioners who possess expertise in both research and clinical practice.
 The department believes that experience in applied settings produces scientists who are sensitive to pragmatic issues and who are on the cutting edge of research questions essential to practitioners in the field.
-Conversely, clinicians who have been trained as scientists understand emerging research results and assimilate them into their daily practice.
+Conversely, clinicians who have been trained as scientists understand emerging research and incorporate new findings into their daily practice.
 The program uses a flexible mentor model in which students are accepted to work with a particular member of the faculty for their degree-required research, but also are encouraged to seek out research opportunities with other members of the Department faculty.
 All students are required to complete a dissertation and to be enrolled full-time.
 The demands of the program’s training are not amenable to part-time or weekend course schedules.

 Clinical psychology is the psychological science that seeks to understand, assess, and treat psychological disorders and conditions.
 SHSU psychology students’ published research has examined test development, personality assessment, psychopathology, gender and minority issues, jury processes, and public policy, among other topics.
 Students’ practicum experiences have involved work with severely disturbed clients, people with brain injuries, persons with addictions, troubled adolescents, children and families, and persons in the legal system.
 Practicum settings have included a variety of inpatient and residential settings (neuropsychiatric, rehabilitation, and university medical center), private psychological practices, and correctional settings.
 In addition, the program operates its own Psychological Services Center where students provide services to a broad range of community clientele.